 Common Sweet Orange Varieties

-A quick identification guide to the most common commercially grown orange varieties is presented.,
+A quick identification guide to the most common commercially grown orange varieties is presented below.,

 Round Oranges are able to be harvested throughout the potential 10 month Florida orange harvest season by growing ‘early’, ‘mid-season’, and ‘late’ varietals.
 Hamlin, Pineapple, and Valencia are the principal varietals grown in their respective season in Florida.
 Round oranges are primarily processed (i.e., juice from-concentrate or not-from-concentrate).